johnphilliplee/Recipe/README.md

 Should look okay in both light and dark modes.

+### Usage

+After running the app, it should automatically fetch the data from a local json file.
+From the app's main interface, tapping the magnifying glass icon from the upper right corner should bring up the search filter view where you can specify search parameters.
+To reset the data, search without setting any parameters.
+The search uses AND logic.

+All data is local, if using a real backend endpoint, the search should hit that endpoint.

 ### Prerequisites
 Note: The code was written in Xcode 16.2, but tested in iPhone simulators running iOS 26.